 You will know by now that, as far as I’m concerned, there is no one size fits all when it comes to filing international applications under the Madrid Protocol – if you understand the intricacies, you can make informed decisions.
 This is doubly the case with China- a pretty special country that needs to be treated as such!

-China is special when it comes to filing trademark applications because of its goods and services classification system.
+Trademark filing in China is special because of its goods and services classification system.
 Yes, China uses the Nice classification system of 45 classes like much of the world, but China also has the overlay of its subclassification system.
 These are subclasses within the Nice classes.
 And it’s these subclasses that the Chinese examiners pay close attention to.

 The number of subclasses vary from two subclasses within Class 15 (musical instruments) through to 54 subclasses in Class 7 (for tools and machines).
 For an exhaustive list of Chinese classes and subclasses, and if you are a Chinese language speaker, check out this Chinese National IP Association website.
 Otherwise, you can check out our very own China Drafter tool within the Sortify.tm Attorney productivity suite.

 Why do these subclasses matter?
-Well, China has a rigid rules-based system for assessing similarity.
+Well, trademark filing in China has a rigid rules-based system for assessing similarity.
 Chinese examiners treat goods or services within a subclass as “similar”.
 Goods which fall in the same subclass ARE deemed similar, irrespective of what your specification actually states.

 There are two other features which are important to be aware of: